Nyquist (horse): Later Three-Year-Old Season

 After being scratched from the Belmont, Nyquist remained at Pimlico to receive treatment, and his connections hoped at the time to start in the Travers Stakes in August.

 He next ran the Haskell Invitational at Monmouth Park which ended up being exactly like the Preakness for him.
 Got in a speed duel on a sloppy track, stuck on the rail and Exaggerator took off to win.
 He took yet another rest and ran in the Pennsylvania Derby.
 Finally on a fast track for the first time since May, everyone thought this would be his race to win but he faded to sixth.

 The plan from there was to run in the Breeders' Cup Classic, but the Thursday before after sluggish workout it was found Nyquist had puffy ankles and was withdrawn from the race.
 Shortly thereafter, he was retired to stand at Darley's Jonabell Stud in Lexington, Kentucky despite his owners having purchased a spot in the Pegasus World Cup.

 Stud career

 Nyquist was advertised to stand his first year at stud in 2017 for a fee of $40,000.
 On December 22, 2016, Nyquist underwent surgery at Hagyard Equine Medical Institute in Lexington for colic.
 He recovered well.

-Some of his notable progeny include Vequist (foaled 2018) who won the Spinaway Stakes and Breeders' Cup Juvenile Fillies, and Gretzky The Great (foaled 2018) who won the Summer Stakes.